dreamonkey/responsive-image-loader/README.md

 ### Does it work in every possible scenario?

 **NO!**
-Being a webpack loader, it has its limits derived by being a build-time tool: it will only work for images statically referenced in your code.
+Being a webpack loader, it has limits derived by being a build-time tool: it will only work for images statically referenced in your code.
 If you are dynamically changing your `<img>` `src` attribute, this loader cannot help you.
 If you are doing so with a JS framework via dynamic bindings (Vue `:src="..."`, Angular `[src]="..."`, etc), changing your component to use slots instead could help you and make your components more flexible.

 ### Only use in production

 The compilation time overhead of this loader is high, due to image processing.
 It is not advisable to use it during development unless you have a really valid motivation to do so.
-You'll probably want to conditionally apply it to your webpack chain only when compiling for production.
+You'll probably want to apply it conditionally to your webpack chain only when compiling for production.

 ```javascript
 if (process.env.NODE_ENV === "production") {